constellation-app/constellation/CoreVisualSchema/release/modules/ext/docs/CoreVisualSchema/complete-with-schema.md

 will update the Node's Label, Color and Icon to match the defined attributes for that Type in the schema on an Analytic Graph.

+Running Complete With Schema will also update the colors on the graph with the current colorblind option if this had been changed.

 Example of using the Complete with Schema plugin
 <div style="text-align: center">
     <figure style="display: inline-block">